evoactivity/ember-svg-jar/README.md

 ## Start in 4 easy steps

-- Put some SVG files to any place in your project's `public` directory (e.g. get some from [font-awesome-svg](https://github.com/ivanvotti/font-awesome-svg))
+- Put your SVG files to the `public` directory (e.g. [material-design-icons](https://github.com/google/material-design-icons))
 - Run the development server and open this link with Chrome: <a href="http://localhost:4200/ember-svg-jar/index.html" target="_blank">http://localhost:4200/ember-svg-jar/index.html</a>
-- Select any SVG there and press `Enter` to copy it to the clipboard.
+- Select any SVG there and press `Enter` to copy the helper code to the clipboard.
 - Paste it into any template and see it rendered in your browser.

+<a href="https://svgjar-demo.web.app" target="_blank">Click here to see the asset viewer demo.</a>

 ## Usage in an app